Down (Jay Sean song): Chart performance

 "Down" debuted at number 72 on the Billboard Hot 100 for the chart week of 6 August 2009, and stayed at number two for three weeks.
 After fourteen weeks on the chart, the song reached number one for the chart week ending 17 October 2009, making Jay Sean the first Indian-origin solo artist to achieve a number-one single in the US.
 "Down" ended The Black Eyed Peas' 26-week reign at the number-one spot on the Hot 100.
 Furthermore, "Down" had managed to top one of the most competitive weeks in the US charts this decade, with the top five titles (Sean's "Down", Miley Cyrus' "Party in the U.S.A.", Jay Z's "Run This Town", Jason Derulo's "Whatcha Say", and Black Eyed Peas' "I Gotta Feeling") being "separated by the tightest point margin in more than six years."
 After spending a week at the top spot, "Down" was succeeded by Britney Spears' "3", but the following week, it returned to number one.
 On the Canadian Hot 100, it debuted at number 40 for the week of 17 August 2009, and peaked at number three for the week of 15 October 2009.
 The song also peaked at number one on Billboards Pop Songs, Radio Songs (airplay), and Rhythmic Top 40 charts, and number two on the Digital Songs (sales) chart.
 Since its release, it has sold over 4,000,000 downloads.

-Internationally, the song was a instant success.
+Internationally, the song was an instant success.